OPTIONAL FINANCE AND ACCOUNTING BASICS

 SOCIAL STUDIES: WHY SOCIAL MEDIA MATTERS FOR BOARDS

 Welcome to the heart of Silicon Valley, where new social technologies seem to launch daily.
 Social media has fundamentally changed the way companies and customers interact, creating both new opportunity and risk for business.
 This session develops a framework for thinking about social media from the perspective of a board member.
 Real world examples are used to illustrate what has changed, why you should care, and what to do in response.

 CEO SUCCESSION PLANNING

-Surveys of corporate boards indicate that only about one-third of all boards have developed a detailed CEO succession process, yet directors uniformly acknowledge that managing CEO succession is a fundamental duty.
-In this session, we analyze just what a CEO succession process should look like, what the role of the board is relative to the CEO, what research tells us about the most important attributes of new CEOs, the board's role in ensuring that their companies are developing a robust talent pool, and the types of questions boards need to ask to effectively manage this process.
+Surveys of corporate boards indicate that only about one-third of all boards has developed a detailed CEO succession process, yet directors uniformly acknowledge that managing CEO succession is a fundamental duty.
+In this session, you will analyze just what a CEO succession process should look like and what types of questions boards need to ask to effectively manage this process.
+You will explore what the role of the board is relative to the CEO, what research tells us about the most important attributes of new CEOs, and what the board's role is in ensuring that their companies are developing a robust talent pool.

 This session focuses on the motivation behind, and the process of, aligning incentives via compensation.
-Participants examine the incentive properties of executive pay, the changes in compensation over the past two decades, and current trends in the features of compensation packages.
+You will examine the incentive properties of executive pay, the changes in compensation over the past two decades, and current trends in the features of compensation packages.

 This session will explore the various aspects of corporate finance that board members should know.
 It will cover three primary areas: (1) evaluating financial statements and financing decisions, including questions a board member should ask in trying to understand the company's true economic position; (2) understanding the capital markets, including issues regarding how the markets evaluate a company and how a board should—and should not—respond; and (3) evaluating M&A transactions, including questions that a board member should ask of any transaction.